 For more information regarding this issue, read the Maine Educator: Salary Issue

-Our legislative program lobbies the Maine Legislature and Congress for school funding, education laws that make sense, and licensure requirements that meet the needs of the profession.
-Lawmakers need to hear from the experts in our schools.
-Your educator voice matters, and when you can’t be there, MEA leadership and staff are present ensuring lawmakers understand the impact of proposed policies on your work and on the lives of your students.
+Our legislative program lobbies the Maine Legislature and Congress for school funding, education laws that make sense and more.
+Lawmakers need to hear from the experts in our schools and when you can’t be there MEA leadership and staff ensure lawmakers understand the impact of proposed policies on your work and on your students.

 - Hundreds of Millions more in education funding